Floor cleaning: Vinyl composition tile

 Vinyl composition tile or VCT is a common commercial floor type.
 Cleaning this type of floor is done with either a mop and bucket or with a floor scrubber.

 VCT requires a polymer coating or floor finish to protect it.
 This needs to be kept clean with dust mopping and wet cleaning (i.e. wet mopping or floor scrubber).

 Cleaning agents

-For cleaning floors, when a type of floor wiper is used, a liquid of cleaning agents is usually added to the water that is used with it.
+For cleaning floors, when a type of floor wiper is used, liquid cleaning agents are usually added to the water that is used with it.
 The product used may also depend on the floor-type such as parquet or tiles as some products can damage the floor.

-Floor cleaners whose formulation includes certain fragants (certain monoterpenes) can cause indoor air pollution equivalent or exceeding the harm to respiratory tracts when the time is spent near a busy road according to a study.
+One study found that floor cleaners whose formulation includes certain monoterpenes can cause indoor levels of air pollution equivalent to or exceeding respiratory harm compared to time spent near busy roads.

 Reducing the need for cleaning

 A well-maintained entrance matting can dramatically reduce the need for cleaning.
 For public and office buildings, about 80 to 90% of the dirt is tracked in from outside.
 Installing a total of 15 feet of matting consisting of both indoor and outdoor sections will remove about 80% of this.
 Thus, about two-thirds of the dirt can be removed at the entrance.